erg-lang/erg/doc/zh_CN/syntax/type/01_type_system.md

 In the case of the code above, the type with `+`, i.e., `Add` is automatically inferred; Erg first infers the smallest type.
 If `f 0, 1`, it will infer `f x: {0}, y: {1}`, if `n: Nat; f n, 1`, it will infer `f x: Nat, y: {1}`.
 After minimization, the type is increased until an implementation is found.
 In the case of `{0}, {1}`, `Nat` is monomorphic to `Nat` since `Nat` is the smallest type with a `+` implementation.
 If `{0}, {-1}`, it is monomorphic to `Int` since it does not match `Nat`.
 If there is no relationship between subtypes and supertypes, the one with the lowest concentration (number of instances) (or even fewer arguments in the case of polymorphic types) is tried first.
 `{0}` and `{1}` are enumerated types that are partial types such as `Int` and `Nat`.
-Enumerated types, for example, can be given names and request/implementation methods.
+Enumerated types, for example, can be given names and request/implementation 方法.
 In namespaces that have access to that type, objects that satisfy the request can use the implementation method.

 ```python
 Binary = Patch {0, 1}